Michael Jackson: Influences

-Jackson sang from childhood, and over time his voice and vocal style changed.
-Between 1971 and 1975, his voice descended from boy soprano to lyric tenor.
-He was known for his vocal range.
-With the arrival of Off the Wall in the late 1970s, Jackson's abilities as a vocalist were well regarded; Rolling Stone compared his vocals to the "breathless, dreamy stutter" of Stevie Wonder, and wrote that "Jackson's feathery-timbred tenor is extraordinarily beautiful.
-It slides smoothly into a startling falsetto that's used very daringly."
-By the time of 1982's Thriller, Rolling Stone wrote that Jackson was singing in a "fully adult voice" that was "tinged by sadness".

-The turn of the 1990s saw the release of the introspective album Dangerous.
-The New York Times noted that on some tracks, "he gulps for breath, his voice quivers with anxiety or drops to a desperate whisper, hissing through clenched teeth" and he had a "wretched tone".
-When singing of brotherhood or self-esteem the musician would return to "smooth" vocals.
-Of Invincible, Rolling Stone wrote that, at 43, Jackson still performed "exquisitely voiced rhythm tracks and vibrating vocal harmonies".
-Joseph Vogel notes Jackson's ability to use non-verbal sounds to express emotion.
-Neil McCormick wrote that Jackson's unorthodox singing style "was original and utterly distinctive".

 Musicianship

 Jackson had no formal music training and could not read or write music notation.
 He is credited for playing guitar, keyboard, and drums, but was not proficient in them.
 When composing, he recorded ideas by beatboxing and imitating instruments vocally.
 Describing the process, he said: "I'll just sing the bass part into the tape recorder.
 I'll take that bass lick and put the chords of the melody over the bass lick and that's what inspires the melody."
-Engineer Robert Hoffman recalled that after Jackson came in with a song he had written overnight, Jackson sang every note of every chord to a guitar player.
+These were shown in his demos for "Beat It" and "Billie Jean" where he vocalized the melody, bass instrumentals as well as lead and backing vocals by overlaying each component.
+The engineer Robert Hoffman recalled that after Jackson came in with a song he had written overnight, Jackson sang every note of every chord to a guitar player.
 Hoffman also remembered Jackson singing string arrangements part by part into a cassette recorder.

 Dance

-Jackson danced from a young age as part of the Jackson 5, and incorporated dance extensively in his performances and music videos.
+Jackson danced from a young age as part of the Jackson 5, and incorporated dance extensively in his performances.
 According to Sanjoy Roy of The Guardian, Jackson would "flick and retract his limbs like switchblades, or snap out of a tornado spin into a perfectly poised toe-stand".
 The moonwalk, taught to him by Jeffrey Daniel, was Jackson's signature dance move and one of the most famous of the 20th century.
-Jackson is credited for coining the name "moonwalk"; the move was previously known as the "backslide".
+Jackson is credited for coining the name "moonwalk" for this street dance move, previously known as the "backslide".
 His other moves included the robot, crotch grab, and the "anti-gravity" lean of the "Smooth Criminal" video.